mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 # How to customize model usage

 ## Supported models
-Vizro-AI currently supports [OpenAI models](https://platform.openai.com/docs/models) as follows, although we are working on supporting more vendors:
+Vizro-AI currently supports the following [OpenAI models](https://platform.openai.com/docs/models).
+We are working on supporting more vendors:

 === "OpenAI"

+    To use OpenAI with Vizro-AI, you must have an account with paid-for credits available.
+None of the free accounts will suffice.

     - gpt-3.5-turbo `default`
     - gpt-4-turbo